 Medical Record Exfiltration

 Medical record exfiltration is a major security issue.
 The nature of our medical system requires that, at any given time, our medical data can be stored with several different parties: health care providers, insurance providers, and other supporting parties.
-Sensitive personal information such as mental health, medical diagnoses, and sensitive images are just a few types of data that need to be fiercely protected.
+Sensitive personal information such as mental health, medical diagnoses, and personal images are just a few types of data that need to be fiercely protected.
 Deceptively worded phishing attacks are common infiltrations techniques adversaries use.
-Once clicked those targeted phish campaigns contain malware allowing the attacker access and exfiltrate medical records out of to the compromised network.
+Once clicked, those targeted phish campaigns contain malware allowing the attacker access and exfiltrate medical records out of to the compromised network.